 FATF Work at National, Regional & Global levels

-HSC is currently involved in a number of projects at the national (e.g., Tunisia, Pakistan, Indonesia, Kosovo) level on various parts of the FATF process, including awareness-raising, facilitated dialogue and risk assessments.
-It also works at the regional level with the FATF-Style Regional Bodies (e.g., GAFILAT, GIABA), again on raising awareness and building capacity.
+HSC is currently involved in a number of projects at the national (e.g., in six countries of the Western Balkans, Peru, Kenya, Mali, Tunisia, etc.) level on various parts of the FATF process, including awareness-raising, facilitated dialogue and risk assessments.
+It also works at the regional level with the FATF-Style Regional Bodies (e.g., GAFILAT, ESAAMLG, GIABA), again on raising awareness and building capacity.

-This initiative is supported, in part, by the Open Society Foundation Human Rights Initiative and the Sigrid Rausing Trust.
+This initiative is supported, in part, by GIZ, the Dutch MoFA, Ford Foundation, the Open Society Foundation Human Rights Initiative, and the Sigrid Rausing Trust.

 impact of CFT measures on civil society